mdx-workshop/mdx-submissions21/paper.md

 # Method

-![Overview of our system and a comparison between using magnitude and channel-wise subband spectrogram as the input feature.^[We draw the input of this graph as mono for simplicity.]](graphs/main.png){ width=100% }
+![Overview of our system and a comparison between using magnitude and channel-wise subband spectrogram as the input feature.^[We use mono signal for simple illustration.]](graphs/main.png){ width=100% }

 **ByteMSS** is our system submitted for the MDX Challenge [@mitsufuji2021music]. we set up the open-sourced Demucs [@defossez2019demucs] to separate `bass` and `drums` tracks because it perform better than CWS-PResUNet on these two sources.
 Demucs is a time-domain MSS model.
 In our study, we adopted the open-sourced pre-trained Demucs^[https://github.com/facebookresearch/demucs] and do not apply the shift trick because it will slow down the inference speed.
 Also, we utilize a 276-layer CWS-PResUNet to separate the `vocals` track, and a 166-layer CWS-PResUNet for the `other` track.
 We set the latter with less layers for faster inference speed concern.